bcoe/sandcastle/README.md

 });
 ```

-By default the timeout gets refreshed every time a answer will be send to the script but you can fallback to the old behaviour by setting the `refreshTimeoutOnTask` option to `false`.
+`refreshTimeoutOnTask` can be used to control the timeout behavior of the script executing the task.
+If set to true, the script will have its timeout reset when the task is completed.

 Contributing
 ---------